Phylum: Arthropoda - Class: Insecta - Order: Lepidoptera - Family: Papilionidae

-With climate change this once rare visitor to Britain may eventually be seen rather more often, but at present it is still unusual to see a Swallowtail anywhere except for the occasional migrant in the south-east of England.
-Swallowtails are a very common sight on mainland Europe and the Far East.
+With climate change this once rare visitor to Britain may eventually be seen rather more often, but at present it is still unusual to see a Scarce Swallowtail anywhere except for the occasional migrant in the south-east of England.
+Scarce Swallowtails are a very common sight on mainland Europe and the Far East.

 In the northern half of its range the Scarce Swallowtail produces just one brood between May and July, while further south there are two or even three broods between May and August; the Scarce Swallowtail can be seen on the wing until late September or early October, depending on location.

-This species overwinters in its pupal stage inside a buff-brown chrysalis; however, where an earlier summer brood occurs the chrysalises are green (and hence well camouflaged against a background of foliage).
+This butterfly species overwinters in its pupal stage inside a buff-brown chrysalis; however, where an earlier summer brood occurs the chrysalises are green (and hence well camouflaged against a background of foliage).

 This page includes pictures kindly contributed by Steve Jelf.